 To fulfill these responsibilities, the full Continuum of Care membership will be convened at least twice annually.
-Ramsey County will issue a public invitation to all Continuum of Care membership meetings and will publish meeting agendas and materials.
+Ramsey County The Lead Agency will issue a public invitation to all Continuum of Care membership meetings and will publish meeting agendas and materials.

-In conjunction with the full CoC membership meeting, the CoC provides opportunities for consumers/individuals with lived experience and providers to share their experience and offer input on strategy, operations, etc.
+In conjunction with the full CoC membership meeting, the CoC provides opportunities for consumers/individuals people with lived experience of homelessness or housing instability, and housing and service providers, to share their experience and offer input on strategy, operations, etc.